apache/couchdb-docker/README.md

 ## Connect to CouchDB from an application in another Docker container

 This image exposes the standard CouchDB port `5984`, so standard container linking will make it automatically available to the linked containers.
-Start your application container like this in order to link it to the Cassandra container:
+Start your application container like this in order to link it to the CouchDB container:

 ```console
 $ docker run --name my-couchdb-app --link my-%%REPO%%:%%REPO%% -d app-that-uses-couchdb